Registered provider requirements

 To apply for or renew registration with the NDIS Commission, all providers undergo an audit against the NDIS Practice Standards.
 An independent approved quality auditor will assess your organisation against the components of the NDIS Practice Standards that are relevant to the services and supports you deliver.
 Auditors will also undertake their activities in a way that takes your organisation’s size, scope, and service delivery risk into consideration.

 Your organisation will undergo either a ‘verification’ or ‘certification’ quality audit.
-The NDIS Commission will advise you of the type of audit you require, which is based on your registration group(s) and the legal type of organisation you are (e.g. individual, partnership or body corporate).
+The NDIS Commission will advise you of the type of audit you require, which is based on your registration group(s).

 As part of the application for registration or renewal, it is the provider’s responsibility to engage an approved quality auditor to assess your organisation’s compliance with the NDIS Practice Standards.